lyteword/chspurgeon-tod/volume-5/psalm-115.md

 **Verses 17-18.** It is not to be overlooked that there do occur, in certain Psalms, words which have the appearance of excluding the hope of eternal life (Ps 6:5 30:9 88:10,12 89:47 115:17)...
 Yet it is a very significant fact, that in all the Psalms in question, there is an earnest solicitude expressed for the glory of God.
 If death is deprecated, it is in order that the Lord may not lose the glory, nor his church the services which a life prolonged might furnish.
 This is well exemplified in the hundred and fifteenth, which I the rather cite because, being the sole exception to the rule, that the dark views of death are found in Psalms of contrition and deep sorrow; it is the only Psalm to which the preceding observations are inapplicable.
 It is a tranquil hymn of praise.

-17\.It is not the dead who praise Jah: Neither any that go down into silence.
+17\.
+It is not the dead who praise Jah: Neither any that go down into silence.

-18\.But WE will bless Jah, From this time forth and for evermore.
+18\.
+But WE will bless Jah, From this time forth and for evermore.
 Hallelujah!

 The Psalm thus closed, was one of the Songs of the Second Temple.
 What we hear in it is the voice of the church, rather than of an individual soul.
 And this may assist us in perceiving its entire harmony with faith in the heavenly glory.
 It much concerns the honour of God that there be continued, on the earth, a visible church, in which his name may be recorded from generation to generation.
 That is a work which cannot be performed by the dead.
 Since, therefore, the uppermost desire of the church ought ever to be that God's name may be hallowed, his kingdom advanced, and his will done in the earth; it is her duty to pray for continued subsistence here, on the earth, to witness for God.
 And it is to be carefully observed, that not only in this passage, but in all the parallel texts in which the Psalmists seem to speak doubtfully or disparagingly of the state of the departed, it is in connection with the interest of God's cause on the earth.
 The thought that is uppermost in their hearts is, that "in death there is no commemoration" of God—no recording of his name for the salvation of men.
 This single circumstance might, I think, suffice to put the reader on his guard against a precipitate fastening on them of a meaning which would exclude the hope of eternal life.
 It goes far to show that what the Psalmist deprecates, is not death simply considered, but premature death.
 Their prayer is, "O my God, take me not away in the midst of my days."
 Ps 102:24.
 And I do not hesitate to say that there are men so placed in stations of eminent usefulness, that it is their duty to make the prayer their own. *William Binnie.*